 "The P/E is low"

 Stocks aren't cheap just because the multiples on their trailing earnings are low.
-Homebuilders have low price-to-earnings (P/E) ratios on a trailing basis, but some pretty sobering markups if we look ahead.
+Homebuilders have low price-to-earnings ratios on a trailing basis, but they also have some pretty sobering markups, if we look ahead.
 Utility stocks may trade at low prices, but the same can be said for their growth prospects.
 A stock with a low P/E is not necessarily cheap.

 "The P/E is high"

-Apple sported a high P/E ratio through most of its run.
-Motley Fool Rule Breakers recommendations such as robotic arm surgical specialist Intuitive Surgical
+Research In Motion sported a high P/E ratio through most of its run.
+Suntech Power

-Stay ahead of the pack, and rear-view numbers can be deceiving.
+Stay ahead of the traffic, and the numbers in your rearview mirror can be deceiving.
 A stock with a high P/E is not necessarily expensive.

 "Sell on the news"

 Speculative investors buy on the rumor and sell when they're right, but where's the joy in that?
 They took on the risk that a certain event would take place, but they're not going to stick around to enjoy the spoils of victory?
-You saw this happen when Google
+You're seeing that happen now with Akamai, as it wins patent battles with smaller competitors.
+Investors who think the good news is the end of the gravy train fail to realize that court victories have long-reaching implications.
+In this case, those wins may be turning a cutthroat industry into one in which Akamai has a sustainable advantage.

 "Buy low, sell high"

 This is probably the most overused tidbit of market jargon.
-It ignores the obvious: We often don't know what defines too low -- or too high -- until it's too late.
+It ignores the obvious: We often don't know what defines "too low" -- or "too high" -- until it's too late.
 Hitting a fresh 52-week low is rarely the sign of a trough.
 A new 52-week high is unlikely to be a peak.
-You see this all of the time with companies such as Intuitive Surgical, Google, and Chipotle.
-Fresh highs aren't permanent peaks.
-If anything, a year later, they often start being referred to as a 52-week low.
+If anything, a year later, that high often starts being referred to as a 52-week low.
+You see this happening all of the time with companies such as Research In Motion.

 All hogs go to heaven